 A new approach to country development of poverty reduction strategies was introduced in 1999 by the World Bank and the International Monetary Fund as a basis for providing financial support.
-Countries were invited to design their own strategy, and operationalise it through a Poverty Reduction Strategy Paper (PRSP).
+Countries were invited to design their own strategy, and operationalise it with a Poverty Reduction Strategy Paper (PRSP).
 The PRSP process should build on existing national strategies and policies, be country owned and country driven.
 Some countries already had what were, in effect, PRSs.

 Whilst no formal review of PRSPs has taken place, the country dialogues undertaken as part of the process for developing this guidance included reviews of the PRS process.
-The lessons outlined below draw from this experience as well as DAC member's engagement in other countries and in international PRSP-related work.
+The lessons outlined below draw from DAC member's engagement in other countries and in international PRSP-related workshops.
 They are also consistent with broader international experience and the PRSP Progress Reports of the World Bank/IMF:

 - The role of external partners in promoting and ensuring country ownership must be strengthened. - Greater attention should be given to building on existing strategies.
-There is a need to ensure that completely new processes are not introduced and that owners of existing strategies are not marginalised. - The pressures resulting from the incentives for developing even Interim PRSPs within a short time-frame must be recognised. - Agencies and countries need to consider consistency of the PRSP with other international agreements for sustainable development (e.g the UN Convention to Combat Desertification). - Agency co-ordination at the international and country levels is improving but needs to be strengthened. - Multi-stakeholder participation in the process has been inconsistent.
+There is a need to ensure completely new processes are not introduced and that owners of existing strategies are not marginalised. - The pressures caused by the incentives for developing even Interim PRSPs within a short time-frame must be recognised and addressed. - Agencies and countries need to consider consistency of the PRSP with other international agreements for sustainable development. - Agency co-ordination at the international and country levels is improving but needs to be strengthened. - Multi-stakeholder participation in the process has been inconsistent.